usarscotus/legal-directory/_frcp/rule_38.md

 ---
 layout: rule
-title: "Rule 38.
-Right to a Jury Trial; Demand"
+title: Rule 38.
+Right to a Jury Trial; Demand
 permalink: /frcp/rule_38/
 order: 38
+chapter: Title VI.
+Trials
 ---

 (a) Right Preserved.
 The right of trial by jury as declared by the Seventh Amendment to the Constitution—or as provided by a federal statute—is preserved to the parties inviolate.